 Biodiesel: All Alternative Fuel

 For many years, biodiesel was considered the cutting-edge solution to fossil fuels.
 Now, under more heavily regulated conditions, car companies have been developing engines that run on soybean-based or corn-based fuel blends to reduce emissions.
 Known as B100, pure biofuel has been found to reduce carbon emissions by 74 percent compared to traditional petroleum fuels.
 That kind of reduction is transformative.

 Depending on blend percentages, many cars can run on biodiesel, but not very many can run on B100 yet.
 However, most cars can run on B20, a 20 percent biodiesel to 80 percent traditional diesel blend.
 For anyone interested in making more eco-friendly driving decisions and increasing vehicle efficiency, seeking a local B20 blend supplier is a good start.

 Electricity: Understanding the Energy Source

 As for their energy efficiency, concerned drivers need to ask an important question about electric vehicles: “Where does the electricity come from?”
 Electricity doesn’t just appear, and a surprising number of these “clean” vehicles get their charge via coal-burning power plants.
 Just because drivers don’t see the source of the energy doesn’t mean electric vehicles are necessarily good for the environment.

 The Final Word

-When it comes to green vehicles, electric vehicles may be not be all they’re hyped up to be.
+When it comes to green vehicles, electric vehicles may not be all they’re hyped up to be.
 However, both hybrid and biodiesel-powered cars reduce emissions significantly.
-They’re generally affordable, have significant driving range and don’t require extensive infrastructural support.
+They’re generally affordable, have a significant driving range, and don’t require extensive infrastructural support.
 Continued support for hybrid and biodiesel vehicles may be the best solution for our fossil fuel addiction.